 PABA is a compound that is an essential nutrient for microorganisms and some animals, but has not been shown to be essential for people.
 PABA is considered by some to be a member of the vitamin B-complex, though its actions differ widely from other B vitamins.
 The most well-known property of PABA is as an effective sunscreen, when used topically.
 Oral PABA supplementation has not been shown to possess any sunscreening properties.

-PABA in Food
+PABA in Food and dietary sources

 PABA is found in liver, brewer’s yeast, wheat germ, whole grains, and eggs.
 PABA is also synthesized by the natural bacteria flora in the intestines.

 PABA supplement over the counter

 You can find PABA in a dose of 500 mg or 1000 mg, and PABA is often found in multivitamin supplements.

 Use a PABA free sunscreen if you are allergic to it.
 Those who are allergic to it can get an itchy rash.
 Some organic UV filters (PABA derivatives, cinnamates, benzophenones, and octocrylene) have been described to cause photoallergy.